Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 ## Description

-The Dynatrace OneAgent Ansible collection is a collection consisting of a single role that handles the installation and configuration of OneAgent and ensures the OneAgent service remains in a running state.
+The Dynatrace OneAgent Ansible collection consists of a single role that handles the installation and configuration of OneAgent, ensuring the OneAgent service remains in a running state.

 ## Requirements